Fart lighting

-Fart lighting also known as pyroflatulence, or flatus ignition is the practice of igniting the gases produced by flatulence.
+Fart lighting, also known as pyroflatulence or flatus ignition, is the practice of igniting the gases produced by flatulence.
 The resulting flame is often of a blue hue hence the act being known colloquially as a "blue angel", "blue dart" or in Australia, a "blue flame".
-The fact that flatus is flammable and the actual combustion of it through this practice gives rise to much humorous derivation.
 Other colors of flame such as orange and yellow are possible depending on the mixture of gases formed in the colon.

 In 1999, author Jim Dawson observed that fart lighting has been a novelty practice primarily among young men or college students for decades but is discouraged for its potential for causing harm.
-Such experiments typically occur on camping trips and in same-sex group residences, such as tree-houses, dormitories, or fraternity houses.
+Such experiments typically occur on camping trips and in single-sex group residences, such as tree-houses, dormitories, or fraternity houses.
 With the advent of video sharing features online, hundreds of self-produced videos, both documentary as well as spoof, have been posted to sites such as YouTube.
-The people appearing in the videos are predominantly young teen males.
-In his book The Curse of the Self: Self-Awareness, Egotism, and the Quality of Human Life, author Mark Richard Leary explains how a great deal of unhappiness is due to people's inability to exert control over their thoughts and behavior and that "stupid stunts", including lighting flatulence, were a way to make an impression and be included in group bonding or hazing.
+In his book The Curse of the Self: Self-Awareness, Egotism, and the Quality of Human Life, author Jim Dawson explains how a great deal of unhappiness is due to people's inability to exert control over their thoughts and behavior and that "stupid stunts", including lighting flatulence, were a way to make an impression and be included in group bonding or hazing.

-Although there is little scientific discourse on the combustive properties of flatus, there are many anecdotal accounts of flatus ignition and the activity has increasingly found its way into popular culture with references in comic routines, movies, and television; including cartoons.
-In his book Electric Don Quixote: The Definitive Story of Frank Zappa, author Neil Slaven quotes Zappa for calling fart lighting "the manly art of fart-burning", and another book quotes the musician Kenny Williams for saying that it demonstrates "compression, ignition, combustion and exhaust."
+There are many anecdotal accounts of flatus ignition, and the activity appears in popular culture.
+In his book Electric Don Quixote: The Definitive Story of Frank Zappa, author Neil Slaven quotes Zappa discussing "the manly art of fart-burning", and Zappa's lyrics for "Let's Make the Water Turn Black" include "Ronny helping Kenny helping burn his poots away".
+Another Zappa book quotes his neighbor Kenny Williams saying that it demonstrates "compression, ignition, combustion and exhaust."

 There have been documented cases of flatulence during surgery being inadvertently ignited causing patient injury and the risk of death.

 Chemistry

 The composition of flatus varies dramatically among individuals.
-Flatulence produces a mixture of gases including methane, which burns in oxygen forming water and carbon dioxide often producing a blue hue (ΔHc = −891 kJ/mol), as:
+Flatulence produces a mixture of gases including methane, which burns in oxygen forming water and carbon dioxide often producing a blue hue (ΔcH = −891 kJ/mol), as: